KimleeHeng/osticket-instructions/prerequisites-installation.md

+# osTicket - Prerequisites and Installation
+This tutorial outlines the prerequisites aand installation of the help desk ticketing system: osTicket.

 ## Installation Steps

 *NOTE: Ensure that you are logged into your Microsoft Azure account, have a subscription active and have already made a resource group for your virtual machine.*